 One widely circulated quote equates the carbon footprint of producing a gram of hydroponically grown cannabis to that of “driving seventeen miles in a Honda Civic.”
 And while that beats 17 miles in a Hummer, it’s a number cannabis growers have the power to greatly reduce.

 Part of what excites me about our freshly-legal industry is that we have the opportunity to shape it in a way that big business has thus far failed to do, by not putting a higher profit margin above the health of the planet.

 In August, I was asked to speak about this very topic in Las Vegas at the 2nd Annual National Cannabis Industry Association’s (NCIA) Southwest Symposium.
 It gave me a chance to reflect on something I’m passionate about—the real environmental impact of what we do, what isn’t working, and how we can create positive change for this and future generations of growers and patients.
-Here’s the wrap-up:
+Those who are looking to get involved in the industry, where do you turn to if you want to create your own CBD brand?
+Luckily there is plenty of advice online.
+Here’s the wrap-up from my talk: